Are you a songwriter, producer, or artist? Here's a list of every acronym you need to know in the music business.

 DAW: Digital audio workstation

-A digital audio workstation (DAW) is an electronic device or music production software used for recording, editing and producing audio files.
+A digital audio workstation (DAW) is an electronic device or music production software used for recording, editing, and producing audio files.
 If you make music on a computer, you have one of these in your creative arsenal.
-Some of our favourites are Ableton Live, Logic Pro and Avid Pro Tools.
+Some of our favorites are Ableton Live, Logic Pro, and Avid Pro Tools.

 1. Digital Service Provider